Pramad712/Shortest-Paths/README.md

 ### • Pygame 2.1 to make the GUI.

 ## Bugs and Issues
-### • Since A* uses hueristics, *the true shortest path is not guaranteed*.
-For example, Google Maps does not always output the fastest route to your destination, especially when you are traveling long distances.
-You have to use your personal experience.

-### • All other bugs and issues would be due to one of my dependencies.
-For example, pygame sometimes does not display the path even though the display is updated and the x and y coordinates are in bounds.
-It may even freeze the screen.
+### • Due to A*'s worst case scenario of O(b^d) (where b is the branching factor d is the length of the shortest path), the application is slow in complex grids (like the one below).
 ### • Since python (and pygame) are slow, if you move your mouse too fast when drawing the walls, not all squares will be drawn in gold.
+### • If you find any other problems or know how to fix one of these issues, please put your comments in the issues page or submit a pull request.

 # How to play
 First, choose a start and end node by clicking on two unique cells of the 40x35 grid.
 Draw some walls/obstacles on the grid, pressing the "d" key on your keyboard to change from "draw" to "delete" mode or vice versa.
 When finished, press the "Done" button at the bottom of the screen.
 The application will find the shortest path between the start and end cells marked as shown below.
 It may take a few seconds because it uses a slow computation to simplify the path.
 Press the "Restart" button if you want to play again, or exit by pressing the "X" button on the top-right corner of your screen.